 Child 101 Visa

-The Child 101 Visa is a permanent visa which allows a child to migrate to Australia as a permanent resident to live with their eligible parents.
-The sponsoring parent must be an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen.
+The Child 101 Visa is a permanent visa that enables a child to come to Australia as a permanent resident in order to live with their qualifying parents.
+This visa is granted to children whose parents have been granted permanent residency in Australia.
+It is required that the parent who is sponsoring their child be a citizen of Australia, an Australian permanent resident, or an eligible citizen of New Zealand.

 What can a child do on a Child 101 Visa?

 With a 101 visa, a child can;

 - Travel to and from Australia for five years